port-labs/port-docs/docs/guides/all/ingest-cloud-resources-using-datadog.md

 ## Ingesting cloud resources into Port
 We will be making use of the `hosts` kind in Port's Datadog integration which provides information on hosts existing on the cloud providers we have configured.
-So far, we are only interested in hosts with `gcp`, `aws`, and `azure` in the `sources` property.
+For this example, we are only interested in hosts with `gcp`, `aws`, and `azure` in the `sources` property.

 1. Having installed the Datadog integration, create the `datadogCloudResource` blueprint in your Port environment using the blueprint below: